 Do you want to enjoy nature and be challenged by new heights?
-There are excellent opportunities for climbing all year round in Gausta and Rjukan.
+There are excellent opportunities for climbing all year round at Gausta and Rjukan.
 Bring the whole family for climbing at Rjukan Klatrepark, try the top-rope climbing, book a themed course, or discover world-class ice climbing – there’s something for everyone here!

 Climbing is a relatively simple sport to try and enjoy, but more difficult to master.
-Norway is well-known for its fantastic trails, and in Gausta and Rjukan there are climbing routes for beginners and seasoned climbers alike.
+Norway is well-known for its fantastic trails, and at Gausta and Rjukan there are climbing routes for beginners and seasoned climbers alike.
 Choose between a climbing park, top-rope climbing, bouldering, or ice climbing – all with magnificent views of Rjukan’s dramatic landscape.

 At Rjukan Klatrepark you can challenge family and friends on several high-altitude courses.
 The climbing park is located by Gvepseborg, Krossobanen’s upper station.
 Here you can enjoy climbing against the backdrop of what might be Norway’s most beautiful view of Vestfjord valley and Gaustatoppen.